ObsidianCoreCoin/Obsidiancoin/doc/README.md

 ### macOS

-Drag Obsidian Core to your applications folder, and then run Obsidian Core.
+Drag Obsidian Network to your applications folder, and then run Obsidian Network.

 ### Need Help?